Mekhlabhishek/Test1/book/chapter-01.md

 # Installation

-Welcome to the first chapter of learning webdriverio.
+Welcome to the first chapter of learning WebdriverIo.
 In this chapter, we will ensure that we have the requisite software to start writing our test.

 ### 1.1 Check Node is installed